BinPRE/BinPRE/README.md

    |--- src:                            The Taint Tracker for monitoring server execution.
    |
-   |--- BinPRE_Res:                     The the other three ExeT-based baselines.
+   |--- BinPRE_Res:                     The folder of outputs.
        |
        |--- {protocol}_{msgnum}
           |